The physics of space and time I: The description of rulers and clocks in uniform translational motion by Galilean or Lorentz transformations: #1

 The measured separation of the objects is then:

 $L(v)$ is the spatial separation of the objects when they are both moving with velocity $v$ parallel to the ruler.
 It may be noted that in this case, since the objects are at rest, the times $t_1$ and $t_2$ at which $PMC1$ and $PMC2$ are established are arbitary.
-In Fig.1b a similar measurement of the spatial separation of O1 and O2 is made except that both objects now move with uniform speed $v$ parallel to the ruler.
+In Fig.~1b a similar measurement of the spatial separation of O1 and O2 is made except that both objects now move with uniform speed $v$ parallel to the ruler.
 Such a measurement {\it requires simultaneity} of $PMC1$ and $PMC2$:

-The measured separation, $L(v,t_1)$ is still given by Eqn(2.2).
+The measured separation, $L(v,t_1)$ is still given by Eq.~(2.2).
 The measurement may be performed at any other time provided that the condition of simultaneity is respected.
-For example, as shown in Fig.1c:
+For example, as shown in Fig.~1c:

 while

 It is clear from the uniformity of the marks on the ruler that all three measurements of the spatial separation of the objects give the same result: